ChildsplayOSU/bogl-docs/tutorials/expressions.md

 :deciduous_tree: **At the end, you should be able to:**
 - Identify what an expression is
 - Write out math equations using operators
+- How to use the operators in BoGL